How Will Data Science Accelerate the Circular Economy?

 What is its environmental impact along its life cycle?

-Life cycle assessment (LCA) is a methodology used to evaluate the environmental impacts of a product or service over its entire life cycle.
+Life cycle assessment (LCA) is a methodology for evaluating the environmental impacts of a product or service throughout its life cycle.

-• Raw materials are sourced from different suppliers that are using natural resources and energy.
+• Raw materials are sourced from different suppliers that use natural resources and energy.

 • Manufacturing sites transform these materials into finished products using natural resources while emitting pollutants and CO2